Entersjkhdfkjdhfksjf/MyLFS/README.md

 however, you should be sure to run the script with '--check' to verify the dependencies on your system.
-If you want to install the IMG file that this script produces onto a storage device, you can specify '--install /dev/<devname>' on the commandline.
+If you want to install the IMG file that this script produces onto a storage device, you can specify '--install /dev/<devname>' on the command line.
 Be careful with that last one - it WILL destroy all partitions on the device you specify.

     options: